 - Gently loose drone.
 Lift off your drone and check which side stays on the ground.

-- Swop propellers which stay on the ground.
+- Swop propellers that stay on the ground.
 Take the propellers that remain on the ground.
 If your drone’s left side is stuck on the ground when you attempt to take off, swap the propellers.

 - Now your drone should be able fly smoothly.